ggary104/High-Rollers/README.md

 # High Rollers

-High Rollers is a multiplayer dice-based strategy game built with Gadot.
+High Rollers is a multiplayer dice-based strategy game built with Godot for mobile.
 This repository contains the full game project, documentation, and planning materials.

 ---